What You Need to Know About Postsecondary Education Administrator

 Speaking: Talking to others to convey information effectively.

-There were about 180,100 jobs for Postsecondary Education Administrator in 2016 (in the United States).
+In the United States, there were 180,100 jobs for Postsecondary Education Administrator in 2016.
 New jobs are being produced at a rate of 10.1% which is above the national average.
 The Bureau of Labor Statistics predicts 18,200 new jobs for Postsecondary Education Administrator by 2026.
-There will be an estimated 15,700 positions for Postsecondary Education Administrator per year.
+The BLS estimates 15,700 yearly job openings in this field.

 The states with the most job growth for Postsecondary Education Administrator are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Vermont, Alaska, or Illinois.
 These states have the worst job growth for this type of profession.